eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

 ## Starting the Service

 To use this service select the **Docker-API** option located in the **Services** area.
 The docker-api service provides the following parameters: **Enabled**--activates the service when set to true, and **Docker Host URL**--provides a string which tells the service where to find the docker engine (best left to the default value).
+Optionally a user can provide a Repository/Registery URL and respective credentials so that containers will be pulled from a alternative source such as AWS-ECR.

 ![Container-API]({{ site.baseurl }}/assets/images/builtin/container_orchestrator/enable_api.png)